MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 **Error messages:**

 - "The parameter with name {KeyName} on flow {FlowName} ({FlowId}) is declared to be of type {ItemTypeKind}.
-This type is not supported when invoking Power Automate.
+This type isn't supported when invoking Power Automate.
 Currently, only Text, Boolean, and Numbers are supported."
 - "The parameter with name {ItemKey} on flow {FlowName} ({FlowId}) is missing in the 'Call Flow' action."
 - "The parameter with name {KeyName} on flow {FlowName} ({FlowId}) evaluated to type {ResolveType}, expected type {ExpectedType}."
 - "The flow {FlowName} ({FlowId}) failed to run with response code {ResponseCode}, error code: {FlowErrorCode}."